GTK-lab/SpliCeAT/ds_detection/README.md

 ```
 gunzip <experiment_name>.diff.gz
 ```
-and the results should look something like this:
+and the results should look like this, where each row is a differential splicing event:
 <p align="left">
   <img src="../images/whippet_results.PNG">
 </p>